A Modern and Innovative School

 Mission Statement for Sport Management

-The Sport Management major prepares students for the business of sport, including professional sport, college athletics, recreation, and sport-related agencies.
+The Sport Management major prepares students for the business of sport, including professional sport, college athletics, recreation and sport-related agencies.
+The department’s commitment to excellence in teaching, service and scholarly work builds on the university’s Experiential Learning Requirements (ELR) to develop students for success in the sport management industry.